 By Tim McLean, TXM Managing Director

 In manufacturing, technology constantly changes.
 New technology usually offers the opportunity of increased efficiency and lower costs to the machinery we have today.
-It is often breathtaking to tour trade shows such as the Austech Show about to open in Sydney or the Shanghai Machine Tool show and see the capabilities of the machinery now on offer.
+It is often breathtaking to tour trade shows such as the Austech Show or the Shanghai Machine Tool show and see the capabilities of the machinery now on offer.

 However technology is expensive and increasing the fixed asset base of the business means that returns also have to increase.
 Businesses need to ensure that the cash provided to them by banks and shareholders is used in the most effective ways and generates returns that justify the risks taken by the investors.
 Unfortunately manufacturing does not have a great track record in achieving outstanding returns meaning that many businesses struggle to attract investment.
 On the other hand, a failure to invest in new capital has lead to the decline of businesses when the technology used has become too old and uncompetitive and the cost of replacing it too hard to justify.
 Careful decision making about capital investment is therefore critical to ensure the long-term prosperity of the business.

 Don’t Substitute Money for Brains!